 Adenoids are masses of lymphoid tissues that are located right behind the nasal passageways, behind the nose.
 They are a part of the body’s immune system and play a first-line defensive role along with the tonsils.
 They act as a filter by keeping harmful germs that travel through the nose or mouth from entering further into the body.
-Adenoids also produce antibodies which protects the body from infections.
+Adenoids also produce antibodies which protect the body from infections.
 Unfortunately, sometimes the adenoids can negatively impact the body instead of defending the body when they become infected.
-Having inflamed or enlarged adenoids is called Adenoiditis.
+Having inflamed or enlarged adenoids are called Adenoiditis.
 Symptoms of infected adenoids include recurring bacterial infections in the nose or throat, or enlargement of the adenoids resulting in an airway obstruction that affects swallowing, breathing, difficulty sleeping, and snoring.
 Adenoids are usually overlooked during regular physicals or exams due to their inaccessible location behind the nose.
 They are in the top of the throat near the roof of your mouth.
 Special instruments that your ear, nose, and throat (ENT) doctor would have easily accessible are needed to access the adenoids.
 Most general medical doctors would not have these instruments accessible during a routine checkup but they may suggest taking a few x-rays in order to see the adenoids and any inflammation that might be occurring.

 Adenoids play an important role in the early years of development – up to around age 6.
 As you get older, your body starts to fight infections in other effective ways and the adenoids will actually start to shrink in size due to non-use.
 In most cases, your adenoids disappear by the time you are a teenager, hence most adenoid related problems are seen in small children.

-The tonsils and adenoids are similar in that they are made from the same type of lymphatic tissues; however the two are completely different masses.
+The tonsils and adenoids are similar in that they are made from the same type of lymphatic tissues; however, the two are completely different masses.
 The two differ because diseases caused by infected adenoids differ from diseases from the tonsils due to their precarious placement behind the nasal passageway.
 Small pockets inside the tonsils sometimes produce compact, odor smelling deposits (frequently referred to as tonsil stones) that could irritate the adenoids and cause soreness or swelling.

 It’s possible that you may suffer from adenoiditis if you have 2 or more of the following symptoms: